subfuzion/voting-app/README.md

 sophisticated architecture implemented as a modern [12-Factor App](https://12factor.net/), well suited to showcasing the benefits of Docker.

+### Goal

+The first goal is to introduce basic Docker concepts, so the initial instructions reflect that.
+Subsequent goals include introducing Docker swarm orchestration concepts, and then refactoring the application architecture to expore evolving paradigms, such as serverless function computing.
+Real world concerns, such as monitoring, rolling updates, etc., will also be introduced.

 ## License

 The Voting App is open source and free for any use in compliance with the terms of the